hess-sabina/01.1-TOP-landing-page-zelda/img/DISCLAIMER.md

-I do not own any the copyright for the used images and mentioned text.
+I do not own any copyrights for the used images and mentioned text.
 All images and texts are for non-commercial and educational purpose only, in order to create a dummy web-page.
 Listed are the original sources of the images and text I used.

 Art Credits/source: